Click for image of

 You are supposed to wear team clothing every time you ride.
 It makes life a little easier.
 There is no wasted energy spent on thinking about "what to wear."
 Albert Einstein used the same approach.
 He owned ten identical suits.

-The clothing usually arrives in early March just in time for the spring races.
+The first store order of clothing usually arrives in early March just in time for the spring races.

 Yes.
-The sponsors will change and there will be a totally new design.
+The sponsors will change and there could be a totally new design.

 Yes.
 USA Cycling does not prohibit the use of older team jerseys in races.
 This rule was strictly enforced years ago when you would have to cover old sponsors' logos with duct tape!
 However, for certain events all team members' clothing must match and to participate in our Race Rewards program, the latest kit is required.
 Therefore, it is highly recommended that members purchase a new kit each year.

 You bet they are!
 Comparable costs would be significantly higher.
 Check the shops and check the catalogues.
 For example, our jersey would retail, based on number of colors and fabric, for $120.
-Our socks retail for $11 to $13.
-We sell them to members for $6.
 The LGBRC subsidizes the price of clothing and we do not make a profit on clothing.

 Yes, you could, if you incorporated team colors as determined by sponsorship.
 Our sponsors have logos that must be used "as is" because they are paying for it, and the customer is always artistically right.